 What legal obligations must sellers meet when selling as-is in Hawaii?

-Sellers are required to provide comprehensive disclosure of any known issues with the property, even in an as-is sale, to ensure transparency and compliance with legal requirements.
+Sellers are required to provide a comprehensive disclosure of any known issues with the property, even in an as-is sale, to ensure transparency and compliance with legal requirements.

 How does the unique Hawaiian climate affect as-is property sales?